 xml:lang attribute for pages served as XML.
 For XHTML 1.x and HTML5 polyglot documents, use both together.

 Use language tags from the IANA Language Subtag Registry.
+You can find subtags using the unofficial Language Subtag Lookup tool.

 Use nested elements to take care of content and attribute values on the same element that are in different languages.